Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Evaluation

-\textbf{Authorization code injection (violates one of the following properties: P3, P4, P5, P6, P7).} \toolname successfully identified six libraries that violate at least one property which is required for the authorization server to protect against authorization code injection.
-We found six libraries that omit or incorrectly implement the property that the authorization code must be single-use (P3).
-This vulnerability allows the attackers to re-use the authorization code obtained by intercepting the authorization request made by a legitimate client and exchange the code at the token endpoint access token.
-We found two libraries that do not bind the authorization code to any particular client (P4), which allows the attackers to exchange the code (obtained from a legitimate client) by using a malicious client application. \toolname also successfully identified four libraries that do not bind the authorization code to the redirect URI (P5) used during the authorization request.
-As a result of this vulnerability, at the token endpoint, the authorization server can not verify that the redirect URI submitted during the token request is the same one where the authorization code was issued to.
-Each of these vulnerabilities leaves an open door for the attackers to perform an authorization code injection attack that allows the attackers to obtain a victim resource owner's access token.
-We also found seven libraries that do not provide any support for Proof Key for Code Exchange (PKCE)--a recommended mechanism designed for the authorization server to mitigate against authorization code injection attack at the token endpoint (P6 \& P7).\\
+\textbf{Authorization code injection.} \toolname successfully identifies six libraries violating at least one property required to protect the clients against the authorization code injection attack.
+We find six libraries omitting or incorrectly implementing the property that the authorization code must be single-use (P3).
+This vulnerability allows the attackers to replay the authorization code intercepted from a legitimate client's request and obtain the access token.
+We also identify two libraries that do not bind the authorization code to any particular client (P4), allowing the attackers to exchange the code using a malicious client application.
+Additionally, \toolname successfully identifies four libraries that do not bind the authorization code to the redirect URI (P5), which prevents the authorization server from cross-checking the redirect URI with the one submitted at authorization endpoint. \toolname also finds seven libraries that do not support PKCE (P6 \& P7)--a recommended mechanism designed for the authorization server to mitigate authorization code injection attacks for public clients.\\

-\textbf{Access token injection (violates P9 or P10).} \toolname successfully identified five libraries that violate at least one property required to protect against the access token injection attack.
-We found five libraries that do not issue client-constrained access tokens at the token endpoint (P9).
-A client-constrained access token limits the applicability of the token to a certain client and prevents the attackers from using an access token, which was previously obtained through a malicious client application. \toolname also successfully identified four libraries that stores the access token in clear text format in the storage (P10).
-Storing access tokens as clear-text is vulnerable as the attackers might be able to obtain access tokens from the authorization server by either gaining access to the database or launching a SQL injection attack.\\
+\textbf{Access token injection.} \toolname successfully identifies five libraries vulnerable to the access token injection.
+All five libraries do not issue client-constrained access tokens from the token endpoint (P9) which limits the applicability of the token to a particular client.
+It prevents the attackers from using an access token that is obtained through a malicious client application. \toolname also identifies four libraries that store the access token in clear text format (P10).
+Storing access tokens as clear-text is vulnerable since it can expose the tokens to the attackers through accessing the local storage or launching a SQL injection attack.\\